Lane Graph as Path: Continuity-preserving Path-wise Modeling for Online Lane Graph Construction: Experiments

-\boldparagraph{Piece-wise modeling.} STSU~\cite{stsu} is selected as the piece-wise modeling baseline, which consists of a detection branch to detect Bezier lane pieces with 4 control points and a association branch to predict the connectivity between lane pieces.
-It stacks 6 Transformer decoder layers to iteratively refine the predictions. $L_1$ loss is applied to the matched (0,1) normalized pieces and cross-entropy loss is applied to the connectivity.
-More recently, MapTR~\cite{maptr} proposes a much stronger Transformer decoder for detection branch.
+\boldparagraph{Piece-wise modeling.} STSU~\cite{stsu} is selected as the piece-wise modeling baseline, which consists of a detection branch to detect Bezier lane pieces with 4 control points and an association branch to predict the connectivity between lane pieces.
+It stacks 6 Transformer decoder layers to iteratively refine the predictions. $L_1$ loss and Focal loss are applied to the matched (0,1) normalized pieces and cross-entropy loss is applied to the connectivity.
+More recently, MapTR~\cite{maptr} proposes a much stronger Transformer decoder for the detection branch.
 We further implement an additional piece-wise baseline by simply replacing the original Beizer piece detection branch of STSU with MapTR Polyline piece detection branch.
 We set the number of Polyline points to 20.
+The Piece2Graph follows \cite{stsu}.

 \boldparagraph{Path-wise modeling.} The path-wise LaneGAP adopts the same decoder as the piece-wise MapTR.
-We utilize deformable attention~\cite{deformdetr} as the cross attention of the Transformer and use the 30-point Polyline to represent the path and exploit the features along the path with resort to deformable attention as stated in Sec.~\ref{sec:lanegap}.
-We stack 6 decoders and regress $(0,1)$ normalized coordinates.
-During training, $L_1$ loss is applied to the matched paths and cross-entropy loss is applied to the auxiliary BEV segmentation branch.
+We use the 30-point Polyline to represent the path.
+We stack 6 deformable Transformer decoder layers and regress $(0,1)$ normalized coordinates.
+During training, $L_1$ loss and Focal loss are applied to the matched paths, and cross-entropy loss is applied to the auxiliary BEV segmentation branch.
+As for the Path2Graph, We discretize the path at the interval of $0.15m$, and the merging threshold is set to $0.15m$, the same as the graph interpolation size.